- Home

 A date to remember

-Dublin’s quirkier destinations include the Blackrock Market duo of Liath, a tiny two-starred Michelin restaurant where high art plays out in utterly unstuffy fashion, and neighbouring wine bar Bhonn Space, co-owned and run by Liath’s team of staff.
+Dublin’s quirkier destinations include the Blackrock Market alum of Liath, a tiny two-starred Michelin restaurant where high art plays out in utterly unstuffy fashion.
 Six by Nico is the Dublin outpost of a fun-focussed chain that specialises in rotating themed tasting menus at accessible prices, while Glas Restaurant gives vegan and vegetarian dining a grown-up gastro expression.

-Wine lovers are spoilt for choice with hidden gems like the extraordinary cellars at Nepalese Monty’s of Kathmandu.
-Wine bars range from the long-beloved Ely Wine Bar to new-wave arrivals like Franks and modern classics like Piglet (where the terrace is dreamy on a balmy day).
+Wine lovers are spoilt for choice with spots like the extraordinary cellars at Nepalese Monty’s of Kathmandu.
+Wine bars range from the long-beloved Ely Wine Bar to new-wave arrivals like Frank's and modern classics like Piglet Wine Bar (where the terrace is dreamy on a balmy day).

 First date fun

 Sometimes you need the destination to provide a little theatre, but without breaking the bank.
 Aperitivo Cicchetti and Sprezzatura give small-plate dining the Italian treatment in buzzy rooms.
 Las Tapas de Lola serves authentic tapas and Spanish bodega fare.
-Big Fan Bao is fast-paced Chinese made for sharing.
+Or opt for Big Fan Bao and their fast-paced Chinese dishes made for sharing.

 If it’s a movie date you’re after, treat yourselves at the glamorous Stella Cinema and get diner classics and pints delivered directly to your luxe seats — or stop into their Stella Cocktail Club after and debate the film over some specialty cocktails.